GreenAI-Uppa/GreenAI-Uppa.github.io/index.md

     <b>July, 26th 2021 - Julien Mercier</b>, team member, How to binarize a neural network
   </summary>
   <p>
     <b>Abstract:</b> In this talk, I propose to present the main pros and cons of binarization via the gradient.
-We present two main historical attempt: [BinaryConnect](https://arxiv.org/abs/1511.00363) and [BinaryNetwork](https://arxiv.org/abs/1602.02830), based on two recent papers.
+We present two main historical attempt:
+    <a href="https://arxiv.org/abs/1511.00363">BinaryConnect</a> and <a href="https://arxiv.org/abs/1602.02830">BinaryNetwork</a>, based on two recent papers.
 <br>
 <a href="/seminars/sem2.pdf">Slide here</a>